SIDDHARTH-PADIGAR/rule-based-commercial-vehicle-load-classifier/README.md

 - Handles raw signal noise and missing fields
 - Designed to integrate with live vehicle telemetry
-- Ready to be swapped with ML models (XGBoost, RandomForest)
 - Cloud-ready, modular codebase, built with extensibility in mind